 How does TwoDay Method work?

-- A woman checks for secretions at least twice daily as soon as her menstrual bleeding stops.
-Secretions are anything that the woman perceives as coming from her vagina, except menstrual bleeding.
+- A user checks for secretions at least twice daily as soon as her menstrual bleeding stops.
+Secretions are anything coming from the vagina, except menstrual bleeding.

-- A woman may feel moisture at the opening of her vagina or see secretions on toilet paper, her underpants, or her fingers.
+- Moisture can be felt at the opening of her vagina or secretions can be noticed on toilet paper, her underpants, or her fingers.

 - Secretions generally start a few days after her period stops.
 Once secretions start they continue for several days in a row followed by days without secretions.

-- If she does not notice secretions today AND yesterday (two consecutive days without secretions), pregnancy is unlikely today.
+- If no secretions are noticed today AND yesterday (two consecutive days without secretions), pregnancy is unlikely today.

-- If she notices secretions either today OR yesterday, pregnancy is likely today.
-She must avoid unprotected sex today to avoid pregnancy.
+- If no secretions are noticed either today OR yesterday, pregnancy is likely today.
+Avoid unprotected sex today to avoid pregnancy.

 Useful facts | Secretions have several key functions:

-- Secretions make it possible for sperm to live up to five days in a woman’s body.
+- Secretions make it possible for sperm to live up to five days in a person’s reproductive track.
 Without secretions, the acidic environment of the vagina will cause the sperm to deteriorate quickly.

 - When cervical secretions are very fluid (more watery, around the day of ovulation), they serve as a medium for the sperm to navigate into the uterus.
 This fluidity allows the secretions to flow down the vaginal walls making them easily noticeable for the woman at the opening of her vagina or vulva.

 - When secretions have little water content (on the infertile days), they form a sticky plug at the opening of the cervix, which is impenetrable by sperm.
-With less water content, secretions do not flow down and are not noticeable to the woman.
+With less water content, secretions do not flow down and are not noticeable.

-Programs interested in adding TwoDay Method to their method mix can contact IRH for more information.
-Method materials are available in our Resource Library.
+Programs interested in adding TwoDay Method to their method mix can refer to the key resources below for guidance.

 Evidence & Research